lechien73/FizzBuzzLang/README.md

 ## Contributing

 FizzBuzzLang is released under the GPL, which means you are encouraged to extend and modify the software.
 Personally, I really want you to!
 There is much left to implement, and I'd really like to see someone write an actual FizzBuzz implementation in FizzBuzzLang - or just see how complex we can get.
-Since my implementation of Hello World runs to 133 lines, I'd be interested to see if compact programs can be made.
+I'd be interested to see if compact programs can be made.

 _Matt Rudge, January 2020_